soongensayo/GEDI-ME310-hotel/docs/index.md

 ## 4\.
 Aria AI assistant {#aria-ai-assistant}

-Aria is an AI assistant designed to help staff focus on conversation not typing.
-It empowers hospitality staff through voice-driven data capture, supporting real-time transcription without recording.
-Conversation details would automatically be autofilled into guest profile and request fields.
-Staff would also be supported by guided real-time prompts with answers to guest inquiries, provided with follow-up question suggestions, and a real-time summary of conversation and guest profile, enabling personalised recommendations.
-Aria could also reference safe external web searches, hotel policies, FAQs and internal databases such as available rooms.
-To maintain accuracy and accountability, staff should be able to manually verify, edit and approve all information.
-Consent, privacy, and data governance remain core.
-Aria would require explicit guest consent before activation and would retain transcripts only briefly for verification.
-Any stored text would be encrypted, with audit trails maintained for full compliance.
+Aria is an AI assistant designed to help staff focus on conversation rather than typing.
+It empowers hospitality staff through voice-driven data capture and real-time transcription without recording.
+Conversation details could be automatically autofilled into guest profile and request fields, while guided prompts provide answers to guest inquiries, suggest follow-up questions, generate real-time summaries, and support personalised recommendations.
+Aria could also reference hotel policies, FAQs, internal databases such as room availability, and safe external web information.
+To maintain accuracy and accountability, staff would be able to manually verify, edit, and approve all extracted information.
+Consent, privacy, and data governance remain central: Aria would require explicit guest consent before activation, retain transcripts only briefly for verification, encrypt any stored text, and maintain audit trails for compliance.
 Operationally, Aria could integrate with existing systems such as Opera PMS to support seamless workflow integration.

 ### Design Rationale (Primary)